 For nearly fifty years, the looming towers of the Buffalo State Asylum for the Insane towered over an abandoned site while residents wondered what the fate of the historic location would be.
 The buildings on the campus were designed by renowned architect Henry Hobson Richardson in his signature Romanesque Revival style, a style that would come to bear his name, Richardsonian Romanesque.
 The landscaping on the over 200-acre campus was designed by Frederick Law Olmsted, the man responsible for iconic green spaces like Central Park, as well as several parks in Buffalo and their connecting parkways (more on this later!).
 Construction began on the campus in 1872 and it opened as the Buffalo State Asylum for the Insane in 1880.
 In 1927 half of the campus was given over to Buffalo State College but the asylum continued to operate through the mid-1970s.
 By 1975 the site was mostly vacant and only a few administrative personnel remained.

 Today, the campus is down to 42-acres but the site is getting a new life through various adaptive-reuse projects.
-The first of these projects to be completed is the The Hotel Henry Urban Resort and Conference Center.
-Opened recently in the spring of 2017, Hotel Henry occupies the Tower Building and two of the first flanking wards.
+The first of these projects to be completed is The Richardson Hotel (formerly known as The Hotel Henry Urban Resort and Conference Center).
+Opened in the spring of 2017, the hotel occupies the Tower Building and two of the first flanking wards.
 Since the site was designated as a National Historic Landmark in 1986, the hotel maintains much of the building’s original architectural features.